hdsm55/shababna-platform/server/db/README.md

 ## Development Setup

-1. Copy `.env.example` to `.env` and configure your environment variables
+1. Create `.env` file with PostgreSQL configuration
+2. Create PostgreSQL database: `CREATE DATABASE shababna;`
-2. Run migrations: `npm run db:migrate`
+3. Run migrations: `npm run db:migrate`
-3. Run seeds: `npm run db:seed`
+4. Run seeds: `npm run db:seed`
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`

 ## Database Connection

 The database connection is configured in `server/config/database.js` and uses the environment variables from your `.env` file.

-For development, the default configuration uses SQLite3 with the database file located at `server/db/dev.sqlite3`.
+For development, the configuration uses PostgreSQL with proper connection pooling and SSL support for production environments.